All purpose flour Flatbread Indian Kerala Vegetarian

 • You could apply oil while rolling the dough.

-• Place a wide pan or tawa over medium heat and let it get hot.
+• Place a pan or tawa over medium-low heat and let turn hot.

-• Add 1 tbsp of ghee to the pan and place the rolled dough on the pan.
+• Spread 1/2 tbsp of ghee to the pan and place the rolled dough on the pan.

 • Let the bottom side turn light golden in color.

-• Flip it to the other side, add 1/2 tbsp ghee and gently tap with the flat spatula.
+• Flip it over to the other side, add 1 tsp ghee and gently press the edges using a spatula.

-• Let the other side turn slight golden in color.
+• Let the other side turn slightly golden in color.

-• Keep flipping the sides and fry for some more time until both the sides cook well and turn golden brown in color.
+• Keep flipping over, cook for some more time until both sides cook well and turn golden brown.

-• Using both your hands gently pat the sides of the cooked parottas, this will help the parottas to relax.
+• Whiles the parotta is warm, use both your hands to gently pat the sides of the parotta, this will help to separate the layers.

-• If you are a hard core non-veg serve paotta with chicken curry, if you are a hard core vegan serve with vegetable korma.
+• If you are a hard-core non-veg enjoy parotta with chicken curry, if you are a hard-core vegan enjoy with vegetable korma.

 Tips:

-• I’ve found that the refrigerated parottas when steam cooked ( stack the parottas on a glass bowl and cover the bowl with aluminum foil, place it on a deep bottomed pan with 1 cup water in it, cover the pan with its lid and cook for few minutes) for few minutes or so makes it really soft rather than heating it on the pan or microwaving it.
+• I’ve found that the refrigerated parottas when steam cooked (stack the parottas in a glass bowl and cover the bowl with aluminum foil, place it on a deep-bottomed pan with 1 cup water in it, cover the pan with its lid and cook for a few minutes) for few minutes or so makes it soft rather than heating it on the pan or microwaving it.

-• Tear the leftover parottas into small slices and combine with chicken roast to make a totally different dish called “Kothu Parotta” or “Stir fry Parotta”.
+• Tear the leftover parottas into small slices and combine them with chicken roast to make a different dish called “Kothu Parotta” or “Stir fry Parotta”.

 Eggless Paratha